RazEfron/react-student-dashboard/README.md

 This project includes some existing code which will help you complete the features below.

 - [`src/data/data.json`](./src/data/data.json): This contains data for over 200 students.
 Each student multiple properties associated with them.
-Some important ones include:
+Some important ones include but are not limited to:
   - `id`: A unique ID associated with each student.
   - `profilePhoto`: A randomly generated photo from [fakerface.rest](https://fakerface.rest).
   - `cohort`: An object represent which "cohort" the student is in.